-- P.E. lessons will be on a Wednesday afternoon, with Mrs Annis.
+- P.E. lessons will be on a Wednesday with Mrs Annis.
 Please make sure that you have a P.E. kit in school, including P.E. shoes / trainers.
-All of these should be clearly labelled.

 Building Learning Power

-The children in Year Three have all been given a Building Learning Power target.
+The children in Year Three will all been given a Building Learning Power target.
 Building Learning Power is split into the 6 “Rs”, which are: